lauraflyra/PassiveActiveGit/README.md

 Parsing of the data was done in two steps:

-1. Functions in script merging_data.py were combined in the script iterating_files.ipynb.
+1. Functions in script merging_data.py were combined in the script Iterating_files_v1.ipynb.
 For each participant we did:

   a) get all valid time stamps, i.e, filter the times such that all times in the raw data are in between the imagestart and imageend times in the corpus data.